 When beginning a CX initiative, remember, “don’t try to boil the ocean.”
 Once you’ve obtained executive buy-in, start with small wins, such as reducing response times.
 Use your measured gains in these areas to fund your mid and long-term CX strategy.
 This strategy should leverage techniques like customer journey mapping, unified customer profiles, and a robust Voice of the Customer (VoC) program to prioritize future CX investments and create a systematic company-wide approach.

 In parts two through five of this five-part series, we’ll explore specific metrics for quantifying CX gains, detailed steps for creating your own CX strategy, as well as some of the tools we use at Bokka Group to help craft a better buying experience.
-Be sure you’re subscribed to our monthly newsletter so you don’t miss out.

 Find out more